 Punahou School.
 You mention those words and you get very mixed reactions from different segments of the population.
 To the people outside of Hawaiʻi, Punahou School is widely known as the alma mater of Barack Obama.
-To many of them, it’s representative of the multicultural upbringing and philosophy we associate with our current President.
+To many of them, it’s representative of the multicultural upbringing and philosophy we associate with President Obama.

 It’s within this turbulent atmosphere that Kirby Wright’s Punahou Blues is set.
 You could almost describe this novel as The Wonder Years for a hapa haole kid going to Punahou in the 1960’s and 70’s.
 A majority of the book takes place on the historic campus during this time frame, with only the earliest childhood memories harking back to his Hawaiian grandmother on Molokaʻi.
 Each chapter reads like a short story, recounting a pivotal event in the life of the protagonist, Jeff, who is portrayed as a typically rowdy, angst-ridden, and love-starved youth.
 Like Kevin Arnold, he’s not necessarily the most gifted or popular kid in school but he has a kolohe streak in him that gets him into trouble with authority, bullies, and girls.